vic-sem-2018/syllabus/VicSemSyllabus2018.md

 + Ramsay, from *Reading Machines*
 + Mary Poovey on the Barsetshire series
 + [P.J.
 Trainor](http://trainorpj.github.io/) and the [Fall 2016 Victorian Seminar's](vic-sem-2016.github.io) [Barsetshire without borders visualization](http://trainorpj.github.io/barsetshire-series/)
-+ workshop: not reading The Chronicles of Barsetshire (inspired by Paul Fyfe’s  How To Not Read a Victorian Novel)
++ in-class workshop: not reading The Chronicles of Barsetshire (inspired by Paul Fyfe’s  How To Not Read a Victorian Novel)
 + complete before class: brief post about version control

-discussion and outline:
++ discussion and outline:
-close reading:
++ close reading:
-criticism summary:
++ criticism summary:
-seminar paper:
++ seminar paper:
-break:
++ break:

 #### February 13: narrative and novelists' note-taking
 some topics: bildungsroman, Dickens’s life and work, Victorian